 All half-cell coin batteries were constructed using a batch of 20g of cSPG casted on a Cu current collector and 304SS CR2032 coin cell can components.

-Figure 2 and Figure 3 depict the charging (delithiation) performance of the cSPG20 and cSPG16 samples from La Loutre, respectively, at different charge rates.
+Figure 2 depicts the charging (delithiation) performance of the cSPG20 and cSPG16 samples from La Loutre, respectively, at different charge rates.
 The plots reveal the good performance of the La Loutre SPG with superior charging capacity compared to commercial graphite in the market today in North America.

-Figure 2: comparison plot of sample SPG20 versus a commercial graphite reference
+Figure 2: comparison plot of sample SPG20 (left) and SPG16 (right) versus a commercial graphite reference

-Both SPG16 (Figure 4) and SPG20 (Figure 5) outperform the commercial reference in achievable gravimetric capacity which means that with the electrochemical performance results produced by Polaris, Lomiko has now successfully demonstrated the full value chain from ore to battery anode material on samples from the La Loutre project.
+Both SPG16 and SPG20 (Figure 3) outperform the commercial reference in achievable gravimetric capacity which means that with the electrochemical performance results produced by Polaris, Lomiko has now successfully demonstrated the full value chain from ore to battery anode material on samples from the La Loutre project.

-Figure 4: Scanning Electron Micrograph of Lomiko’s SPG16
+Figure 3: Scanning Electron Micrograph of Lomiko’s SPG16 (left) and SPG20 (right)

 Next Steps